 Monitoring was conducted at this 35.8 -acre project site on November 19, 2015 as part of a restoration project targeting non-native phreatophytes scheduled for 2015-2016.
+Post-treatment monitoring occurred on November 17, 2021.
 The project is located on the San Cristobal Ranch off NM Hwy 41 near Lamy and Galisteo, NM in Santa Fe County (see Figure 1 below).
-The project was sponsored by the Santa Fe- Pojoaque SWCD.
+The project was sponsored by the Santa Fe-Pojoaque SWCD.
 Planned treatment includes removal of varying density salt cedar as well as Russian olive and Siberian elm along the San Cristobal perennial drainage.
 Restoration goals are to increase wildlife and livestock forage and increase hydrologic function including an increase in overland flow (presence of water near springs) and a reduction in erosion and channelization) leading to an overall increase in ecosystem health and function.

 Figure 1.
-Project 15-21 in geographic context.
+Project 15.21 in geographic context.

 This site is part of the working San Cristobal Ranch, which is managed by Singleton Ranches.
 The predominant land use on the property is as pasture for both horses and cattle.
-This is the second GRGWA project to be done in the San Cristobal Drainage (in 2014, project 14-15 was outlined near this area).
+This is the second GRGWA project to be done in the San Cristobal Drainage (in 2014, project 14.15 was outlined near this area).
 The site is at approximately 6200 feet.

-San Cristobal Drainage, referred to in most literature NMFWRI encountered as the San Cristobal Arroyo, drains from Glorieta and Rowe Mesa, which becomes the east fork of the Galisteo River.
-According to the Galisteo Basin Archaeological Sites Protection Act, the San Cristobal Arroyo is a permanent (perennial) water source (New Mexico Department of Cultural Affair Office of Archaeological Studies, 2014).
+San Cristobal Drainage, referred to in most literature NMFWRI encountered as the San Cristóbal Arroyo, drains from Glorieta and Rowe Mesa, which becomes the east fork of the Galisteo River.
+According to the Galisteo Basin Archaeological Sites Protection Act, the San Cristóbal Arroyo is a permanent (perennial) water source (New Mexico Department of Cultural Affair Office of Archaeological Studies, 2014).
 There is limited stream data available beginning in 1955 collected by the USGS from stream site "08317600 San Cristobal Arroyo NR Galisteo, NM" (USGS, 2015).

 There are some access concerns to site due to the soil type, which, in the project area, is predominantly Jaralosa-Chupe-Riverwash complex and is not passable when wet.
-At the time of the site visit, within the project area, there was plentiful tamarisk, as well as some Russian olive and Russian thistle.
-There was also an abundance of native species including cottonwood, coyote willow, juniper, marestail, chamisa, snakeweed, sagewort, helianthus, 4-wing saltbush, cocklebur, sedges, blue grama, ring muhly, saltgrass, and other native grasses.
+At the time of the visit an abundance of Coyote Willow was observed as well as Tamarisk scattered throughout the site.
+Few individual Cottonwoods were observed.

-Metric 15-21 November 19, 2015 Score
+Metric 15.21 November 17, 2021 2021 Score 2015 Score

-Relative Native Plant Community 2
+Relative Native Plant Community 2 2

 Composition

-Vegetation Horizontal Patch Structure 4
+Vegetation Horizontal Patch Structure 3 4

-Vegetation Vertical Structure 2
+Vegetation Vertical Structure 1 2

-Native Riparian Tree Regeneration 3
+Native Riparian Tree Regeneration 1 3

-Exotic Invasive Plant Species Cover 1
+Exotic Invasive Plant Species Cover 3 1

-Project Biotic Score (based on above 2.3
+Project Biotic Score (based on above 2.1 2.3

 ratings)

-Project Biotic Rating C/Fair
+Project Biotic Rating C/Fair C/Fair

-Soil Surface Condition 2
+Soil Surface Condition 4 2

-Surface Fuels 0.5
+Surface Fuels 0.35 0.50